kunshksingh/BlindEyes/README.md

 ## Features:
 * Togglable, automatic radar scanning of surrounding space using spatial sound
-* Manual radar scanning of surrounding space using spatial sound (WIP)
+* Manual radar scanning of surrounding space using spatial sound
 * Visual feedback for radar scanning a space (WIP)

 ## Future Features: